Ademking/CoolConsole/README.md

 # Note

-This library is made in 2 days ( + 1 day for documentation )
+This library was made in 2 days ( + 1 day for documentation )

-Sorry For my Bad English ... it's my third language , feel free to correct my mistakes...
+Sorry For my Bad English ...
+It's my third language , feel free to correct my mistakes...

 If you want to ask me , just send me an email [ademkingnew@gmail.com][1].  😅